zhouhanc/informationtracer/README.md

 Example: `(Ukraine AND NATO) NOT Putin`
 Meaning: Any posts that contain "Ukraine" and "NATO", without word "Putin".

+### Web Interface
+- To help people visualize the information, we provide a web interface available at [https://informationtracer.com](https://informationtracer.com).
+- To visualize a query you searched recently, you can visit `https://informationtracer.com/?result={id_hash256}`.
+- Log in is required.
+Please contact us and we will help you register an account

 ### Contact / Bug Report
 For bug report or any inquiry, please contact Zhouhan Chen zhouhan@safelink.network